María Chiquinquirá: Death and legacy

 Chiquinquirá is regarded as a national hero.
-The Museum of Nahim Isaias in Guayaquil contains a copy of a freedom certificate for Chiquinquirá and her daughter, Carmen, which dates from 1794–1795.
+The Museum of Nahim Isaias in Guayaquil contains a copy of a freedom certificate for Chiquinquirá and her daughter, Carmen, which dates from 1794 to 1795.
+María Eugenia Chavez wrote a biography of Chiquinquirá titled Honor y libertad: Discursos y recursos en la estrategia de libertad de una mujer esclava (Guayaquil a fines del período colonial).